-EOS secures order for High Energy Laser Weapon System for counter-drone warfare
+EOS Secures Order For High Energy Laser Weapon System For Counter-Drone Warfare

+EOS (ASX:EOS)This is the world's first export order for a 100-kilowatt class laser defence system.” - Dr Andreas Schwer, Chief Executive Officer at EOS

-(MENAFN- Singleton PR) Electro Optic Systems Holdings Limited (“E”S”) (ASX: EOS) is pleased to announce that it has secured an order for a drone defence capability using a new 100kW high energy laser technology.
+SYMONSTON, AUSTRALIA, August 7, 2025 /EINPresswire / -- Electro Optic Systems Holdings Limited (“EOS”) (ASX: EOS) is pleased to announce that it has secured an order for a drone defence capability using a new 100kW high energy laser technology.

 EOS is already a global leader in counter-drone capability using traditional kinetic weapons to bring down drones.
 The new high energy laser builds on these core competencies and substantially extends them.